joaogro/k8s-test/README.md

 Then create the k8s elements:
 - kubectl create -f directory-name

-Check the ip range for services and the storage class used in your cluster, modifie it if needed.
+Check the ip range for services and the storage class used in your cluster.

 KUBEADM Intallation
 ---------------------